-We first describe how NetKernel's GuestLib interacts with applications to support BSD socket semantics transparently.
 Kernel space API redirection.
 There are essentially two approaches to redirect BSD socket calls to NSM, each with its unique tradeoffs.
 One is to implement it in userspace using LD_PRELOAD for example.
-The advantages are: (1) It is efficient without syscall overheads and performance is high [34]; (2) It is easy to deploy without kernel modification.
+The advantages are: (1) It is efficient without syscall overheads and performance is high [32]; (2) It is easy to deploy without kernel modification.
 However, this implies each application needs to have its own redirection service, which limits the usage scenarios.
 Another way is kernel space redirection, which naturally supports multiple applications without IPC.
 The flip side is that performance may be lower due to context switching and syscall overheads.

 We opt for kernel space API redirection to support most of the usage scenarios, and leave userspace redirection as future work.
-GuestLib is a kernel module deployed in the guest.
 This is feasible by distributing images of para-virtualizated guest kernels to users, a practice operators are already doing nowadays.
-Note that kernel space redirection follows the asynchronous syscall model [61] to get better performance.
-NetKernel socket API.
-GuestLib creates a new type sockets-SOCK_NETKERNEL, in addition to (SOCK_STREAM) and UDP (SOCK_DGRAM) sockets.
-It registers a complete implementation of BSD socket APIs to the guest kernel.
-When the guest kernel receives a socket () call to create a new TCP socket say, it replaces the socket type with SOCK_NETKERNEL, creates a new NetKernel socket, and initializes the socket data structure with function pointers to NetKernel socket implementation in GuestLib.
-The sendmsq() for example now points to nk sendmsq() in GuestLib instead of tcp_sendmsg().
+Note that kernel space redirection follows the asynchronous syscall model [60] to get better performance.

+Guest change.
+The GuestLib can be deployed as a kernel patch as the kernel space redirection is implemented as a kernel module.
+NetKernel supports zero code change for the guest applications, and an application can use NetKernel by only setting the socket type as SOCK_NETKERNEL when invoking the socket() syscall.

-4.2 A Lightweight Semantics Channel
+B. A Lightweight Semantics Channel